Renigunta (film): Plot

 The movie begins in Madurai where a young boy, Sakthi (Johnny), leads a happy life with his parents.
 A shocking incident changes his life: his parents are murdered by an anti-social.
 As Sakthi seeks revenge, he is arrested and sent to prison, where he is severely beaten by the guards.
-While in jail, he is befriended by four young criminals: Pandurangan aka Pandu (Nishanth), Prem Kumar aka Dabba (Theepetti Ganesan), Mari (Thamizh) and Michael (Sandeep).
-When these hardcore criminals break loose from the prison, Sakthi follows them, and they help him take revenge on his parents' killers.
+While in jail, he is befriended by four young criminals: Pandurangan aka Pandu (Nishanth), Prem Kumar aka Dabba (Theepetti Ganesan), Mari (Thamizh), and Michael (Sandeep).
+When these hardcore criminals break loose from prison, Sakthi follows them, and they help him take revenge on his parents' killers.
 They take a train to Mumbai, where they plan to become big gangsters.
-But fate has other plans: they land at Renigunta, where they come across Bunker (Bunker), who acts as a mediator between contract killers and clients.
+But fate has other plans: they land at Renigunta in Tirupati, where they come across Bunker (Bunker), who acts as a mediator between contract killers and clients.

 Through Bunker, the boys get the acquaintance of Sardar, an influential don who takes them seriously after a successful murder in the town.
 Meanwhile, Sakthi comes across a mute girl (Sanusha) in the neighbourhood.
-After a few encounters, romance blossoms between them.
-But the girl's uncle plans to push her into flesh trade.
+After a few encounters, romance blossoms between them, but the girl's uncle plans to push her into flesh trade.
 Taking pity on Sakthi and the girl, his friends decide to help them elope, but only after they complete a final murder for Sardar.

-But all plans go haywire when they execute their murder plans.
+Unfortunately, all plans go haywire when they execute their murder plans.
 Pandu is killed at the scene, and later Sakthi and Mari blame Sardar and Bunker for abandoning their friend.
 A fight breaks, and Mari is killed before Sakthi kills both Sardar and Bunker.
 Sakthi reunites with Dabba and Michael, but they are now chased by the police.
 He sends a message to his girlfriend, telling her to meet him at a train station so they can elope together.
 But while she is waiting for him there, the police finally finds the three boys.
 Michael and Dabba are killed, while Sakthi escapes by running and hiding in a train.
 As the train starts moving, Sakthi believes that no one can get hold of him, and he leans out of the train door dreaming of his girlfriend.
-But as the train reaches a station, he is shot dead by Police Inspector Radha Krishnan.
+But as the train reaches a station, he is shot dead by Police Inspector Radhakrishnan.
 The film ends with the mute girl waiting for Sakthi at a railway station down the line.

 Cast

+Production

+The film marked the directorial debut of Panneerselvam who earlier worked as assistant director to N. Lingusamy.
+Kumbakonam Railway station was shown as Renigunda railway station with Telugu signboards for the film.